the-kido/cs-notes/content/Programming/JVM.md

 3. Runs the code for every device.

 > Therefore, Java is kind of *both* interpreted and compiled, but not* fully* interpreted and not *fully* compiled
+> For our intents, we will assume it's interpreted